 Posted in : News and Announcements

 It turned out that Elara had a cancerous tumor that would require a major surgery and four rounds of chemotherapy, all to take place before her second birthday.
-As you might imagine, the family was shell shocked by this news and the process that they would have to endure.
+As you might imagine, the family was shell-shocked by this news and the anticipation of the process that they would have to endure.
 The good news is, Elara was the strongest of all of them and went through the entire process with the strength and attitude of a champion.
 While there were difficult, sometimes heartbreaking moments, Elara never once lost that magical glow she possesses.

-During the process, Mike and Candace were acquainted with Gloria Cuccione and learned about the story of Michael, and the foundation he dreamed would change the world.
-Becoming fast friends, as the connection was made it was revealed that members of Elara's team at BC Children's were also members of Michael's team.
-It was further revealed that just two decades before, chances are the outcome for Elara would have been much more tragic.
+During the process, grandparents Mike and Candace became acquainted with Gloria Cuccione and learned about the story of Michael and the foundation he dreamed would change the world.
+Becoming fast friends, the connection was discovered that members of Elara's team at BC Children's Hospital had also been members of Michael's team.
+It was further revealed that just two decades before, the outcome for Elara would likely have been much more tragic.

-But it was the research of organizations like the Michael Cuccione Foundation that has led to many groundbreaking insights and techniques to help children like Elara survive such ominous afflictions.
-In fact, one of the brilliant oncologists told Candace and Mike that in their opinion its Michael's foundation that put Vancouver on the map as a big player in the research of treating and curing childhood cancer.
+It was the research funded by organizations like the Michael Cuccione Foundation that has led to many groundbreaking insights and techniques to help children like Elara survive such ominous afflictions.
+In fact, one of the brilliant oncologists told Candace and Mike with humility that they believed that Michael's foundation put Vancouver on the map as a big player in the research of treating and curing childhood cancer.

 Candace and Mike are writing a book recounting the story and sharing things they learned in hopes of helping other families that go through similar situations, as they realized that if it could happen to their family, it could happen to anyone.
-The goal is that a percentage of proceeds from any sales or speaking engagements as a result of the book will go to the Michael Cuccione Foundation.
+Their goal is that a percentage of proceeds from any sales or speaking engagements resulting from the book will go to the Michael Cuccione Foundation.

 The entire family has been forever changed by this ordeal.
-All except one thing: Elara still has that something special about her, that magic quality that explodes exclusively from children like her and Michael.
-Michael believed that the answer to these medical puzzles are within the children themselves, and research is the key.
+All except one thing: Elara still has something special about her, that magic quality that radiates exclusively from children like her and Michael.
+Michael believed that the answers to these medical puzzles are within the children themselves, and that research is the key.
 Elara's family is eternally grateful for the foundation and proud to be a part of its amazing legacy.